 What is Portfolio Accounting?
 How does it differ from Fund Accounting?

-Portfolio accounting tracks the performance and composition of a fund’s investment portfolio based its financial transactions, including buys, sells, dividends, and interest.
+Portfolio accounting tracks the performance and composition of a fund’s investment portfolio based on its financial transactions, including buys, sells, dividends, and interest.
 Fund Accounting is crucial for accurate financial management and compliance.
 It involves the detailed tracking, recording, and reporting of a fund’s financial activities, including income, expenses, and capital gains.